-Spark AR enables a global community of creators and developers to imagine, create and share augmented reality experiences that reach the billions of people using the Facebook family of apps and devices.
+Spark AR enables a global community of creators and developers to imagine, create and share augmented reality experiences that reach the billions of people using Meta technologies.

 We want to create a place where you can make safe, respectful, and high-quality effects and share them with the world.
 The Spark AR Policies are here to help you understand what type of content is and isn’t allowed on the Spark platform.